lebigot/realtime_annotate/README.rst

 key.

 Existing annotations are displayed in the "**Next annotation**" field: the user can thus see what annotations have already been entered.
-The next annotation is *highlighted during one second* before it scrolls down to the list of previous annotations below (and is replaced by the new next annotation, if any).
+The next annotation is *highlighted during one second* before it scrolls down to the list of previous annotations (and is replaced by the new next annotation, if any).

 Installation and platforms